DarkMatter-999/mt7902driver/README.md

+## Disclaimer ❗
+This repository contains an outdated and non-functional driver.
+More recent work is being done on a different repository: [https://github.com/DarkMatter-999/mt7902-dkms](https://github.com/DarkMatter-999/mt7902-dkms).
+We are attempting to adapt the mt7921 driver, while that has shown some promise, a complete driver design would not be possible without assistance from MediaTek or would necessitate significant time and resources for reverse engineering.

+---

 # MT7902 Driver for Linux
 A newbie-friendly, temporary solution that encourages all contributions for long-term and stable use for MT7902 driver on Linux